phazelift/words.js/README.md

 // more examples below in the API
 ```
 __________________________________

-Most methods overload strings.js methods, only to focus on words rather than characters.
-Where in strings.js you use shuffle to randomly reorder the characters in a string, in words.js the overloaded
-shuffle function randomly reorders the words in a string, or you can shuffle the characters of a specific word in
-a string, and much more.
-See the API for some sweet examples.
-<br/><br/>
-All indexes in words.js are 1 based.
-Negative indexes can be used in most functions. -1 references the last
-word in the internal words array, 1 references the first word.

-words.js is made for chaining operations on words in strings, most of it's methods return their
-own context.
-To return the actual value of the internal string/array, one can use `.get()` or `.$` or `.string`.
-___
 words.js includes types.js and strings.js.

+- types.js is a tiny, but powerful custom type checker/enforcer.
+It's API can be found at: https://github.com/phazelift/types.js
+- strings.js is a full-fledged string manipulation library.
+It's API can be found at: https://github.com/phazelift/strings.js

 In the browser you can access them via the following global variables:
 - Types
 - Strings
 - Words